data-gymnasia/courses/content/numerical-computing/content.md

 ---
 > id: example-solution-4

-*Solution*.
-Substituting this function into the condition number formula, we find that
+*Solution.* Substituting this function into the condition number formula, we find that

 ``` latex
 \kappa(x) = \frac{\sqrt{1+x}+1}{2\sqrt{1+x}}.